kkanden/minipoon.nvim/README.md

 A trimmed down version of the [harpoon](https://github.com/ThePrimeagen/harpoon/) plugin.
-This was made mainly due to the original harpoon no longer being unmaintained even on the harpoon 2 branch and the lack of certain features being built-in.
+This was made mainly due to the original harpoon no longer being maintained even on the harpoon 2 branch and the lack of certain features being built-in.

 Built-in features: